civitz/example-assignment/exercise1.md

 ### Authentication API gateway

-To simplify the services, we can use an API gateway to verify clientIDs and `Thron-Auth-Token`s.
+To simplify the services, we can use an API gateway to verify clientIDs and `Auth-Token`s.
 Gateways should be placed right behind the exposed REST services.

 ### contentName cache